 That should be enough to get you started.

-If homemade gifts, holiday traditions and fun things to do with your family are on your To-Do list this season, please sign up to be the first to know about our newest book, Homestead Holidays!
-This soon-to-be-released book will take you all around the calendar year on the homestead with traditions from around the world, recipes, crafts and so much more.
+If homemade gifts, holiday traditions and fun things to do with your family are on your To-Do list this season, please check out our newest book, Homestead Holidays!
+This book will take you all around the calendar year on the homestead with traditions from around the world, recipes, crafts and so much more.
 Presented on three different levels of holiday commitment, you can choose to just try our suggestions, or follow the instructions for an all-out celebration!
-Subscribers will get special coupons, freebies and offers as we near release of the book.
-Join us today!

 Natural Crafts for the Whole Family